runvnc/tersenet/README.md

 It is impossible for ads from the traditional web to display in NoScriptWeb, or for companies to track you -- because no content or links from the traditional web can be displayed by NoScriptWeb browsers.

 This web browser is a relatively simple system, rather than an entire operating system-in-a-box like Chrome or Firefox.
-It is supported by decentralized (mostly p2p) protocols.
+It is supported by decentralized protocols.

  ## Markdown subset